529 Plan Details:

 The beneficiary must be in the 9th grade or below at the time the contract is purchased.
 Contract benefits must be used within ten years after the projected date of high school graduation, unless an extension is granted.

-Tier I prices cover a semester at a Virginia four-year university/college or 2 2/3 semester at a Virginia two-year/community college.
-The less expensive Tier II contract covers a partial semester at a four-year Virginia university/college or a semester at a two-year/community college.
+Prices cover a semester at a Virginia public four-year university/college or 2 2/3 semester at a Virginia two-year/community college.
+A maximum of ten semesters may be purchased for a beneficiary.

 Private Institutions: The contract will pay the lesser of 1) payments made on the contract plus the actual rate of return earned on the invested funds, compounded annually or 2) the highest in-state undergraduate tuition at a Virginia public institutions in the same semester the benefits are used.